julienlim/multinode-glusterfs-with-tendrl-vagrant/README.md

 ### Pre-Install Configuration of WA
 Run `vagrant ssh node0` then `$ sudo -i` to go into the root user of node0, then run `$ cd /usr/share/doc/tendrl-ansible-VERSION` such that VERSION is your version of tendrl-ansible (Current version is 1.6.3).

-Then create a new file "inventory_file" by copying the contents from the Inventory Example at the bottom of this README (IP address may vary, but should be the inet ip for node0).
-Additional information on the inventory_file can be found in the [tendrl-ansible](https://github.com/Tendrl/tendrl-ansible) documentation.
+You will see the /usr/share/doc/tendrl-ansible-VERSION/inventory file created for you -- see Inventory Example at the bottom of this README (IP address may vary, but the IP addresses should be the inet ip for node0).
+Additional information on the inventory file can be found in the [tendrl-ansible](https://github.com/Tendrl/tendrl-ansible) documentation.

 ### Install WA
 Run `$ ansible-playbook -i inventory_file site.yml`.
 If you run into issues try running `$ ansible -i inventory_file -m ping all` and ensure all nodes are able to communicate with one another.